 - Data coverage had been the chief selling point of telecom giants.
-Thus, marketing efforts to improve products is very high.
+Thus, marketing efforts to improve products are very high.

-- TV industry was disrupted while demand for mobile devices rises up.
+- The TV industry was disrupted while demand for mobile devices rises up.

-If you are dead set to buy one, the lesser price is an attractive option.
+If you are dead set on buying one, the lesser price is an attractive option.
 But let us take a deeper look.
-There is iPhone X which Apple claims as a “gadget from the future that arrived a little early.”
+Apple claims the iPhone X is a “gadget from the future that arrived a little early.”
 It is the first iPhone to have an OLED screen, the newest technology from Apple.
-Then, there is the iPhone 8 which have so many features in common with the iPhone X.
+Then, there is the iPhone 8, which has so many features in common with the iPhone X.

 These new iPhone models have the following features in common: